nycjay/ai-commit-msg/README.md

 1. **API Key Management Tests** - Testing the handling of API keys from various sources:
    - Environment variables
-   - macOS Keychain
+   - System credential managers (macOS Keychain, Windows Credential Manager)
    - Command-line arguments
    - Interactive input

+2. **Platform Detection Tests** - Testing the detection of the operating system and available credential stores

-2. **Git Integration Tests** - Testing the git diff extraction and commit functionality
+3. **Git Integration Tests** - Testing the git diff extraction and commit functionality

-3. **Message Generation Tests** - Testing the Claude API integration and message processing
+4. **Message Generation Tests** - Testing the Claude API integration and message processing

-4. **Argument Parsing Tests** - Testing command-line argument handling
+5. **Argument Parsing Tests** - Testing command-line argument handling

 ### Mock Testing

 Some tests use mock implementations to avoid dependencies on external systems:

-- Keychain operations are mocked to avoid modifying the actual macOS Keychain
+- Credential store operations are mocked to avoid modifying the actual system keychain
 - Git operations can be mocked to test without a real git repository
 - API calls to Claude are mocked to test without requiring a real API key